WHY CHOOSE AMOSKEAG?

 Reputation, Trust & Integrity

-Amoskeag Auction Company has worked very hard over the last twenty years to foster – and to maintain – sound relationships with individual consignors, trusted dealers, well-known collectors and many respected authorities in the collecting fraternity.
-In a business with a very long memory, where trust is built slowly, but fractured in seconds, Amoskeag has always stuck to our roots, grounded in honesty, transparency and true partnership with our consignors.
-We enjoy an unblemished reputation in the firearm auction business and work very hard to maintain that position, never compromising the ethics and family values that our firm’s foundation is built upon.
+Amoskeag Auction Company has worked very hard over the last twenty years to foster – and maintain – sound relationships with individual consignors, trusted dealers, well-known collectors and many respected authorities in the collecting fraternity.
+In a business where trust is built slowly, but fractured in seconds, Amoskeag has always stuck to our roots, grounded in honesty, transparency and true partnership with our consignors.
+We have an unblemished reputation in the firearm auction business and work very hard to maintain that position, never compromising the ethics and family values that our firm’s foundation is built upon.

 Amoskeag Auction Company remains one of the most buyer-friendly houses in the firearm auction business.
-Without the aforementioned sales taxes, and with a buyer’s premium that still remains at 15% for non-credit card purchases, our buyers can spend more out-of-pocket dollars on the guns they want to take home….also leaving more dollars in the consignors pocket, not in the auction houses pocket.
-There is a discounted buyer’s premium for cash and check purchases, with credit card users paying only a modest 2.5 percent more.
-Using Amoskeag’ s online bidding service costs you nothing additional, yet we still list with online bidding platforms if it is your wish to utilize their services.
+Without sales taxes, our buyers can spend more out-of-pocket dollars on the guns they want to take home (leaving more dollars in the consignor’s pocket), not in the auction houses pocket.
+There is a discounted buyer’s premium for cash and check purchases, with credit card users only paying a modest 2.5% extra.
+You can use Amoskeag’s online bidding service at no additional cost, yet we still list with other online bidding platforms if you wish to use their services.

 Oddly, there are auction houses that will offer you a sliding commission scale based on the “average sale price per lot” of the arms consigned.
 Often these houses easily accommodate what some might consider slightly high reserves on the items being consigned.
 While setting a reserve at an amount that it is reasonably certain a lot will sell, can be a sound practice, setting one a bit too high, and then in turn CHARGING the consignor a fee for that reserve when the item does not sell, is not, we feel, a forthright business practice.
 These “no-sell” items are then also counted AGAINST your “average sale price per lot” as being sold for zero dollars, a practice which drastically drags down the “average price per lot”; and when this practice is used to calculate your commission rate post-sale, can end up with very sad news for a consignor thinking he was being charged a ten percent commission, but who instead winds up paying fifteen percent commission, or in some cases, even more.